-SCA and Related Party Filing Exempt Investments – Certain investments might contain SCA or related party relationships without any direct or indirect credit risk exposure to such SCAs or related parties with non-issuer or non-credit exposure entities.
-For example, an investment could be (i) issued by an SCA or related party special purpose entity (SPE) which itself is not an obligor or party to whom the insurance reporting entity has direct or indirect credit risk exposure, or (ii) issued as part of a structure in which the originator, sponsor, manager, servicer, other influential transaction party, is an affiliate or related party of the reporting insurance company but the underlying investments do not have direct or indirect credit risk exposure to affiliates or related parties of the insurer.
+SCA and Related Party Filing Exempt Investments – Certain investments might contain SCA or related party relationships without any direct or indirect credit risk exposure to such SCAs or related parties.
+For example, an investment could be (i) issued by an SCA or related party special purpose entity (SPE) which itself is not an obligor or party to whom the insurance reporting entity has direct or indirect credit risk exposure, or (ii) issued as part of a structure in which the originator, sponsor, manager, servicer, other influential transaction party, is an affiliate or related party of the reporting insurance company but the - investment does not have direct or indirect credit risk exposure to SCAs or related parties of the insurer.
 Such investments are eligible for filing exemption unless otherwise ineligible pursuant to guidance in this Manual unrelated to SCA or related party status.
 However, such investments may be in scope of SSAP No. 25—Affiliates and Other Related Parties and subject to reporting as an affiliate or related party transaction in the appropriate investment schedules.
 For the avoidance of doubt, nothing in this section prohibits a state insurance regulator, in accordance with Part One of this Manual, from requiring its domiciled insurance company to file an otherwise filing exempt investment with the SVO for analysis and/or assignment of an NAIC Designation, thereby making it ineligible for future filing exemption.

 Purpose